glowkeeper/Enervator/docs/paper/enervator.md

 ## Abstract

 This article describes a cryptocurrency, called Enervator, whose aim is to incentivise energy efficiency.
 There are concerns over the amount of energy consumed by blockchain technology.
 The author has previously addressed those concerns by showing the benefits blockchain technology brings and by pointing to the necessity of moving to renewable energy, thereby lessening the carbon footprint of the technology.
 However, this paper addresses those concerns directly by describing Enervator, a cryptocurrency token that gives rewards for reducing energy consumption.
 The article explains the value mechanisms of the token.
 It also describes two proof of concept applications, the first shows how the token's parameters affect its value, and the second demonstrates the exchange of the token for sovereign currencies.
-Enervator is a unique cryptocurrency token that shows how blockchains can both address concerns about how much energy the technology consumes while also offering incentives for enabling more energy-efficient behaviour.
+Enervator is a unique cryptocurrency token that shows how blockchains can help address concerns about how much energy the technology consumes by offering incentives for enabling more energy-efficient behaviour.

 ## Introduction